ER-Telecom: Owners and management

+For 2024: Owner is International CJSC "Er-Telecom Holding".

+For 2024: President and Acting CEO is Kuzyaev Andrey Ravelevich.

 History

 ER-Telecom was founded in March 2001 by the telephone operator CJSC EL-Svyaz (1997) and the internet service provider CJSC Raid-Internet (1997).

 The company started with rendering of telephone services (regular phone services, IP-telephony for corporations, IP-telephony for individual clients, telephone cards East-West) and dial-up internet access (internet cards 2x2).
 In 1998, ER-Telecom was the first dial-up internet provider in the region and carried out a variety of well-known internet projects such as Perm business portal Raid.ru.
 In July 2002, the company started providing IP-telephone service in Perm and left the main regional operator Opened JSC Uralsvyazinform behind.

-In 2003, the company managed to start the construction of the Universal City Telecommunication Network (UCTN) for 200 000 flats in the first city of the project - Perm.
+In 2003, the company managed to start the construction of the Universal City Telecommunication Network (UCTN) for 200 000 flats in the first city of the project – Perm.
 The general principle applied to the construction was FTTH (Optics up to Home).
 Within two years, three cities took part in the project (Perm, Samara and Volgograd).

 Activity

 In the cities of the project, ER-Telecom creates multiservice cable network of the same name as a platform for rendering all of the telecommunication services possible nowadays.
 ER-Telecom provides new possibilities for municipalities to realise social projects on the base of "Universal City Telecommunication Network" (UCTN) (connected with the safety, medicine services for the citizens, housing and communal services, penetration of info communications in different spheres of social life).

 Nowadays the company develops telecommunication projects in 17 Russian cities: Saint-Petersburg, Perm, Chelyabinsk, Izhevsk, Kazan, Kirov, Naberezhnye Chelny, Nizhnekamsk, Nizhniy Novgorod, Novosibirsk, Omsk, Orenburg, Penza, Samara, Tyumen, Volgograd, Volzhsky and Yoshkar-Ola.

 On the base of UCTN, ER-Telecom offers many different services including cable television (Dom.ru TV), high-speed broadband internet access, IP-telephony, DVB-C television (Dom.ru TV) as well as services for corporations (home office service, videoconference connection, telemetry collecting service and the like).

 In January 2022 "M-Kom" Ltd, JV of ER-Telecom (75%) and Rostec (25%) founded in September 2021, bought 75% minus one share of "AKADO Holding".
 25% is held by "AVK Investments", 51% and 49% of "AKADO Holding" respectively owned by "AVK Investments" and by Renova of Victor Vekselberg.

+The Linx company with data centers and cloud services in Moscow and St. Petersburg is part of the ER-Telecom holding company.